anoma/nspec/docs/arch/integrations/adapters/evm/interop/impl.md

 Resource memory resource = abi.decode(input.appData.resourcePayload[0].blob, (Resource));
 ```

-The calldata is defined as a following struct with evident semantics:
+The calldata is defined as a following struct with self-evident semantics:

 ```solidity
 struct ForwarderCalldata {